no-plagiarism/pymorphy3-dicts/README.rst

 pymorphy3-dicts
 ===============

 Scripts for updating pymorphy3_ dictionaries.
-License is GPL v3.
+License is MIT.

 To compile a dictionary from a source XML file in OpenCorpora XML format use ``build-dict.py`` script.